-As we approach the end of 2016, it is a good time to take stock of the past year and plan for the future.
+As we approach the end of 2017, it is a good time to take stock of the past year and plan for the future.
 On the one hand, the economy is improving – the U.S. stock market is at an all-time high, unemployment is low, and consumers are spending money.
-On the other hand, we are in year seven of a sluggish economic recovery, and we are emerging from a bitter election which in many ways has polarized our country.
+On the other hand, we are experiencing a political climate which has polarized our country.

 In light of our country’s state of affairs, many Americans feel unsure about the future.
 However, as Benjamin Franklin quoted- there are only two certainties in life- death and taxes!
 My law firm is here to help you plan for both.
 Here are some areas of interest that might have application to your estate planning.

 Consider having an end-of-year family meeting.
 Family meetings can help you coordinate financial and other estate planning matters and can be a valuable learning experience for children and grandchildren.
 Communicate the location and your intention or your estate planning documents.
 Documents should be placed somewhere safe and easily accessible to the individuals you have named to handle your affairs.